Multimodal Generative Models for Bankruptcy Prediction Using Textual Data: Methods

 where $q(\z|\x)$ is a variational distribution (also called inference or recognition model) approximating the true posterior distribution $p(\z|\x)$, and the inequality is a result of the concavity of log and Jensen's inequality.
 Hence, VI optimizes intractable problems by introducing variational distributions and maximizing the \textit{Evidence Lower Bound} (ELBO) in Equation \ref{eq_elbo}, instead of the intractable marginal log-likelihood.
-Note that the ELBO in Equation \ref{eq_elbo} can be rewritten as $\text{ELBO} = \log p(\x^i) - KL[q(\z|\x^i)||p(\z|\x^i)]$.
+Note that the ELBO in Equation \ref{eq_elbo} can be derived by minimizing the divergence $KL[q(\z|\x)||p(\z|\x)]$ and, in that case, the ELBO can be rewritten as $\text{ELBO} = \log p(\x^i) - KL[q(\z|\x^i)||p(\z|\x^i)]$.
 Therefore, maximizing the ELBO is equivalent to minimizing the Kullbak-Leibler divergence between the true posterior and its variational approximation, which turns out to improve the tightness of the lower bound.